marther1/itmd-362-pp/pp-02/readme.md

 Initializing it on GitHub with a `README.md` file is fine, unless you’ve already begun a repository on a group member’s computer. **That will be your shared repository for Project 2.**

-3. List the names of your group members here: Mohammed Wasfi and Mufid Bhavnagri
+3. List the names of your group members here: Mohammed Wasfi, Mufid Bhavnagri, and Mohmedamir Arther

 4. Copy and paste the URL for your group’s GitHub organization here: https://github.com/The-M-Team